NickWaterton/Roomba980-Python/README.md

 ## config.ini
 By default, all settings are stored in the *config.ini* file.
 You can change this file if you like (but there is really no need).

-An exaple file *config_example.ini* is given to show the structire of the file.
+An exaple file *config_example.ini* is given to show the structure of the file.
 It is a standard `ini` file with each section being the ip address of each robot.

 Any setting that can be added on the command line can be entered in the *config.ini* file.
 The key is the same as the long format of the cli setting.
 This allows you to make different settings for different robots.